-If you would like to enrich your career, then visit Mindmajix - a global online training platform:" Gradle online training" This course will help you to achieve excellence in this domain
+If you want to enrich your career and become a professional in Gradle, then visit Mindmajix - a global online training platform: "" This course will help you to achieve excellence in this domain

 Q1.
 What do you understand by Gradle?